rocket-pool/docs.rocketpool.net/docs/en/pdao/overview.md

 [Initializing Voting Power](/en/pdao/participate#initializing-voting) shows you how to initialize your node's voting power.
 This step is only required if your node was registered before the Houston Upgrade.

 [Setting your Snapshot Signalling Address](/en/pdao/participate#setting-your-snapshot-signalling-address) will walk you through the steps for setting a Signalling Address.
 It'll allow you to vote on Snapshot using your node's voting power without needing to load your node's private key onto a hot wallet.
-Make sure you have your Smartnode CLI handy and prepare a address (that isn't your node wallet) for this guide.
+Make sure you have your Smart Node CLI handy and prepare a address (that isn't your node wallet) for this guide.

 [Delegating Voting Power](/en/pdao/participate#delegating-voting-power) is a quick command you can use to delegate voting power instead of voting directly on proposals.